 As many coaches say, “Championships are won in the off-season.”
 The months before October are your off-season, and AEP is your Super Bowl.
 Proper preparation is the key to a successful AEP.

 If you’re unorganized during AEP, you’re setting a death trap.
 Get yourself aligned NOW.
 Find a good planner or calendar.
 Mark important dates and set up a system to keep yourself organized.
 Set and WRITE DOWN your goals in a place that you’ll see every day so you can constantly be reminded of the hard work that you’ve already done and what needs to happen.

 You’re not just a sales agent, you’re a marketer.
 That’s true not just during AEP, but all year long.
 If you don’t market yourself and the products you’re selling, you won’t find leads, and if you don’t find leads, you won’t have anybody to sell to.
-One way to do that is through digital content marketing (social media, blogs, websites, etc.).
-You can also practice building partnerships, hosting seminars, and marketing through “old-school” methods like hanging flyers in Medicare eligible and senior residences and publishing print ads.
+That could mean that you won’t receive any sales commissions.

 In the months leading up to AEP (like now), you should be contacting your existing clients to see if they are happy with their plan and ask if they would like to meet with you to discuss the changes they can make at the end of the year.

 If you have an appointment with a client, you have to fill out a Scope Of Appointment (SOA) form which lists the types of products that you intend to discuss.
 Your client must agree to those terms.
 If the client decides that they would like to discuss cancer policies, but you did not list cancer policies on the SOA form, you’ll have to inform your client that you cannot discuss that until a later appointment is set.